f3d-app/f3d/README.md

 -t, --timer||Display a *frame per second counter*.
 -n, --filename||Display the *name of the file*.
 -y, --field-data||Display the *field data*.<br>This only makes sense when using the default scene.
+-l, --fullscreen||Display in fullscreen.
+-k, --blur-background||Blur background.<br>This only makes sense when using a HDRI.

 # Rendering precedence
 Some rendering options are not compatible between them, here is the precedence order if several are defined: